 As stated in Regulation 913/2010, railway undertakings, international groupings that they make up and other entities such as shippers, freight forwarders and combined transport operators may require capacity on the corridor.

 When placing a first request for the concerning timetable in PCS, every applicant requesting PaP sections has to accept the RFC General Terms and Conditions by clicking and accepting a pop-up message.
 These Terms and Conditions can be consulted in PCS at the moment the pop-up message is shown.
 More information can be found here.

 How to apply for capacity ?

-All requests for capacity have to be made through the web application Path Coordination System (PCS).
+All requests for capacity have to be made through the web application Path Coordination System (PCS) and the corresponding PaP process.
 Via this RNE tool, the pre-coordination process between applicants and the coordination process with infrastructure managers/allocation bodies, under coordination of the C-OSS, is handled.

 What capacity is available ?